ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7267/datasheet.md

 This gateway uses an IP67-rated Unify Enclosure, a weatherproof and flame-retardant enclosure made of UV stabilized ABS plastic that protects internal components from dust and water.
 The new enclosure is designed to allow the LoRa, LTE, Wi-Fi, and GPS antennas to be inside the enclosure.

-In addition, RAK7267 operates under <a href="https://docs.rakwireless.com/product-categories/software-apis-and-libraries/wisgateos2/overview/#overview" target="_blank">WisGateOS 2</a>, which is built on the latest OpenWrt kernel.
-The OS Web UI features a new design and supports multiple extension installations, enabling remote management using <a href="https://docs.rakwireless.com/product-categories/software-apis-and-libraries/wisdm/overview/" target="_blank">WisDM</a> for personalized gateway customization.
+In addition, RAK7267 operates under [WisGateOS 2](https://docs.rakwireless.com/product-categories/software-apis-and-libraries/wisgateos2/overview/#overview), which is built on the latest OpenWrt kernel.
+The OS Web UI features a new design and supports multiple extension installations, enabling remote management using [WisDM](https://docs.rakwireless.com/product-categories/software-apis-and-libraries/wisdm/overview/) for personalized gateway customization.

 ### Features